Barrett-Tucker/SpotifyPlaylistGenerator/README.md

 # SpotifyGeneratePlaylist
-A simple script that takes a specified playlist on Youtube, and generates a Spotify playlist based on the song in your playlist.
+A simple Python script that takes a specified playlist on Youtube, and generates a Spotify playlist based on the song in your playlist.

 ## Technologies
 * [Youtube Data API v3]